sicktronics/Final-Graph-Project/README.md

 You have the ability to find the shortest path from your current location to any other location on campus, and can generate a minimum spanning tree of the graph (NOTE: I now realize that directed graphs don't generally work to find MSTs given their often disconnected nature—however, I think I still found a way to make it work in this case (see below)).

+See "Full Demo" section below to see this design in action.

 ![image](Map.png)

 ### Design Details